julianreul/mode_behave/README.rst

     model.visualize_space(**kwargs)

+    int k:
-    Most important keyword-argument is "k". - "k" incidates the number of cluster centers, to which the estimated random parameters of the mixed logit model shall be attributed.
+        k incidates the number of cluster centers, to which the estimated random parameters
+        of the mixed logit model shall be attributed.

     The cluster centers indicate different potential choice or consumer groups.
     This method clusters the estimated random preferences and shows the position of the cluster centers as well as the overall distribution of estimated random parameters across the whole parameter space.

 3. Forecast with cluster centers::

     model.forecast(method, **kwargs)

+    str method:
-    "method" indicates the type of the discrete choice model ("MNL", "MXL", or "LC" for latent class).
+        "method" indicates the type of the discrete choice model ("MNL", "MXL", or "LC" for latent class). int k:
-    In **kwargs, also "k" can be given to indicate the number of cluster centers which shall be analyzed.
+        Also "k" can be given to indicate the number of cluster centers which shall be analyzed. dict sense_scenarios:
+        Indicates the relative change in the value of selected model attributes.
+        This keyword is useful for conducting sensitivity analyses.

     This method forecasts the mean choice, based on the estimated parameters of each cluster center and the attribute values of the base data.
     It is a good reference point to study the diverging choice behavior of each cluster center.
-Furthermore, the keyword-argument "sense_scenarios" can be given to study model sensitivities by indicating a relative change in the value of certain model attributes.

 4. Cluster the drawn points from the parameter space to similar preference groups (e.g. consumer groups)::

     model.cluster_space(method, k, **kwargs)

+    str method:
-    "method" indicates the clustering algorithm, e.g. kmeans.
+        Indicates the clustering algorithm, e.g. kmeans.
+    int k:
-    "k" indicates the number of cluster centers.
+        Indicates the number of cluster centers.

     The output of this method is the classification of the drawn points from the parameter space into clusters.
 The second output are the calculated cluster centers.
 The clusters can be interpreted as consumer groups.

 5. Assignment of observations to cluster centers::